tcpfailed/tcp-watch/README.md

   - Improved and used better and newer code functions for all you geeks out there
   - More math logic has been added to help calculate certain functions more accurately
   - Fixed over half the bugs
-  - Implemented a permanent and semi permanent logs, one for a quick and easy display of attacking ips via tcp-watch than proceeds to flush, just to allocate logs to.
+  - Implemented a permanent and semi permanent logs, one for a quick and easy display of attacking ips via tcp-watch that proceeds to flush, just mainly meant to allocate quick attack logs to.
 The other one is for permanent logs to view to help create filters, manual-bpf, patches
   - Fixed static data and replaced with real server data.
 This static data was from the beta/test version of TCP-WATCH

 # 🧠 Help